AstraLuma/lumami.biz/pages/salt-setup.md

 # The Lumami Way of Setting Up Salt

 SaltStack is fairly vague about good practices in setting up a Salt Master, and naturally has very few opinions about good usage of third-party software.
-Given the number of pieces need for a good setup, we thought we would share our opinions about how to accomplish this.
+Given the number of pieces needed for a good setup, we thought we would share our opinions about how to accomplish this.

 This guide will outline how we think you should set up a Salt Master.
 The resulting setup will encourage security best practices (such as not using `sudo` regularly on the most important server in your company) while trying to make best practices easy.